 If there was ever a reason to speak Spanish, it would be to fully appreciate this Nobel laureate’s work in the language that it was written in.
-If are taking Spanish lessons with a Spanish teacher, then ask him or her to dig out some of Neruda’s poems to study in your classes.
+If are taking spanish lessons (you can search for spanish lessons london or any other location online)with a Spanish teacher, then ask him or her to dig out some of Neruda’s poems to study in your classes.

 In this quote, he expertly sums up the difficulty that many people suffer in trying to forget some who they had strong feelings for.

 For most people, you don’t need to be fluent in Spanish to understand the pain of losing someone close to you and not being able to forget that person!